veraberger/veraberger.github.io/index.md

 Hi everyone!
 My name is Vera Berger and I’m running to be your next ASPC President.
 My platform is grounded in experience, leadership, and a vision for change.

-Having been an ASPC senator, sponsor, and JBoard chair, I understand the student struggle with administration.
-I see senate in its potential to work alongside students—it’s important to remember that ASPC is both a nonprofit operating independently of the College and an organization with the power to make institutional change.
-This means we can financially support student clubs, mentor groups, and projects, and also advocate for students' needs with administrators.
+I see senate in its potential to uplift students financially and in advocacy—it’s important to remember that ASPC is both a nonprofit operating independently of the College and an organization with power to make institutional change.
+We can provide student clubs, mentor groups, and projects with ASPC funding, and represent student voices with administrators.
+Through conversations with fellow members of ASPC, head mentors, peers, and administrators, I’ve developed a platform for the presidency that is ambitious, dynamic and actionable.

-In my time at Pomona, I’ve worked to represent student voices in 5+ administrative committees, increase access to resources like period products and water refill stations, and create equitable college policy.
-I have the experience to run ASPC smoothly, and also to understand what needs to change.

-Through conversations with fellow members of ASPC, head mentors, peers, and administrators, I’ve developed a platform that is dynamic and actionable.
 My five main goals are as follows.

 1. [Promote Student Leadership and Involvement in Institutional Processes](#goal1)
 2. [Advance Physical, Social, and Emotional Wellness Through Individual- and Community-Focused Initiatives](#goal2)
 3. [Foster Equity and Inclusion in Academics](#goal3)
 4. [Center Students Through ASPC Initiatives](#goal4)
 5. [Accelerate Pomona’s and ASPC’s Carbon Neutrality Efforts](#goal5)

+Having been an ASPC senator, sponsor, mentor, and JBoard chair, I understand student struggle with administration.
+In my time at Pomona, I’ve worked to represent students in 5+ administrative committees, increase access to resources like period products and water refill stations, and create equitable college policy. **I have the experience to lead ASPC smoothly and to understand what needs to change.**

 Please reach out to me at (505)227-4516 or [vlba2019@mymail.pomona.edu](mailto:vlba2019@mymail.pomona.edu?subject=[ASPC]) with any questions, suggestions, or concerns!
 I hope to have your support.